 On 8 February 2022, the NSW Chief Scientist released an interim report which provided an update on their work on the use of synthetic surfaces in public open space.

-We are working closely with councils, industry and other government agencies to create guidelines to help make informed decisions about using synthetic turf in public spaces.
-We will release the guidelines by the end 2023.
+In parallel, we are working closely with councils, industry and other government agencies to create guidelines to help make informed decisions about using synthetic turf in public spaces.
+We will release the guidelines later this year.

-The guidelines will incorporate the results of the studies listed above.
+The guidelines will respond to the studies listed above.